Bachelor of Arts in Social Work

 • Classroom-Based Applied Learning/Simulation: Practice real-world decision-making through simulations, case studies, role playing, and other hands-on activities in the classroom.

-• Practicums: Build your in structured field placements—like classrooms, clinics, or community agencies—that are often required for professional certification.
+• Practicums: Build your skills in structured field placements—like classrooms, clinics, or community agencies—that are often required for professional certification.

 • Student Employment & Leadership at EWU: Gain skills, connections, and confidence through on-campus jobs and leadership roles in student government, departments, athletics, or clubs.